BillOfSaleNow

 Selling a farm equipment through a private party transaction in Colorado requires several key documents to ensure a smooth title transfer and protect both the buyer and seller.
 Below is a complete checklist of the paperwork you need before completing the sale.

-- Release of liability — Notify the Colorado DMV that you have sold the farm equipment to protect yourself from future liability.
+4. Release of liability — notifies the Colorado DMV you have transferred ownership

 Colorado title transfer notes